storybookjs/ember/docs/faq.md

 <div class="aside">
-💡 The new React Context API (React.createRoot) only works with React 17.x and above.
+💡 The new React Root API (React.createRoot) only works with React 18 and above.
 </div>

 ### Why is there no addons channel?